samuellawrentz/PastTenser/README.md

 ## Note
 The first letter of the verb must be capital.

+This API is not artificially intelligent to distinguish between verbs, nouns, adjectives, etc. Please be sure that **only a verb is sent** in the API request to avoid receiving wierd and strange words as past tense :)

 The data is fetched from a static data-source.
 Might be unrelaiable and sometimes wrong or out-dated.